redfarg/skos2dnetxml-converter/README.md

 ```
 python skos2dnetxml-converter.py [OPTIONS] SOURCE
 ```
 `SOURCE` must specifiy a .rdf file or a directory (for which only .rdf files will be considered).
-Output files are named "<Name of Concept Scheme>.xml".
+Output files are named `<NameOfConceptScheme>.xml`.

 **Options:**